-Course development takes time.
-Start the process early and consult often with your AP&P Representative for guidance in meeting all Title 5 requirements and in completing the process correctly.
-In addition, the AP&P faculty co-chair is available to discuss and review course materials throughout the academic year, including summer and intersession.
-The AP&P Standards & Practices Handbook, available at http://www.avc.edu/administration/organizations/app/documents, contains all curriculum guidelines and Title 5 regulations.
-Reference it before and during the process of curriculum revision.
+Developing a new course takes time.
+Start the process early and consult with your AP&P representative for guidance in meeting all Title 5 requirements and in completing the process correctly.
+Refer to the AP&P Standards & Practices Handbook prior to developing a new course as it contains all curriculum guidelines and Title 5 regulations.

-- 1) Discuss course with colleagues in discipline/division, including dean, department chair, and AP&P representative. - 2) Research other colleges/universities for similar offerings. - 3) If this course meets the definition for a vocational or career technical course, provide the name of the advisory committee, attach the advisory committee meeting minutes with the highlighted sections that relate to the course and be sure the date(s) on which the course/program was discussed is noted on the minutes. - 4) Discuss with Articulation Officer regarding transfer options.
-(Not required for Noncredit courses) - 5) Meet with Librarian regarding instructional support.
-(Not required for Noncredit courses) - 6) Review AVC's Institutional Learning Outcomes; establish Student Learning Outcomes. - 7) Read relevant sections of AP&P Standards & Practices Handbook for guidelines on course development. - 8) Begin drafts of Student Learning Outcomes, course description, objectives, methods of instruction, etc. through the use of CurricUNET; review often with discipline colleagues and AP&P representative. - 9) Explore the need for prerequisites, co-requisites and/or advisories; use CORs from those courses available on CurricUNET and the AP&P web page, research similar courses at CSU/UC institutions.
-Review the Course Identification Numbering System (C-ID) (www.c-id.net) for the current C-ID descriptors (if applicable). - 10) Request a Course Validation Study from AP&P. If adding a course from another discipline as a prerequisite or corequisite, a course validation study needs to be requested by emailing the AP&P faculty co-chair and the Academic Affairs Technician.
-Once the Course Validation Study is completed, it will be emailed to the requesting faculty for review.
-(See the Requisite section of the AP&P Standards & Practices Handbook for guidelines) - 11) Consult with dean and AP&P Representative to determine number of units, hours, LHEs, and other state reporting criteria. - 12) Review all course information with AP&P representative, discipline/division faculty, department chair, and dean periodically; allow sufficient time (several days) for their review.
+- 1. Discuss course with colleagues in discipline/division, including dean, department chair, and AP&P representative. - 2.
+Research other colleges/universities for similar offerings. - 3.
+If this course meets the definition for a vocational or career technical course, provide the name of the advisory committee, attach the advisory committee meeting minutes with the highlighted sections that relate to the course and be sure the date(s) on which the course/program was discussed is noted on the minutes. - 4.
+Discuss with the Articulation Officer issues regarding transfer options.
+(Not required for Noncredit courses) - 5.
+Meet with the AP&P Librarian regarding instructional support.
+(Not required for Noncredit courses) - 6.
+Review AVC's Institutional Learning Outcomes to establish Student Learning Outcomes and consult with your division Outcome Committee representative. - 7.
+Begin drafts of Student Learning Outcomes, course description, objectives, methods of instruction, etc. through the use of eLumen; review often with discipline colleagues and your division AP&P representative. - 8.
+Explore the need for prerequisites, co-requisites, and/or advisories; use CORs from those courses available on eLumen and the AP&P webpage; research similar courses at CSU/UC institutions.
+Review the Course Identification Numbering System (C-ID) (www.e-id.net) for the current C-ID descriptors (if applicable). - 9.
+If adding a course from another discipline as a prerequisite or co-requisite, a course validation study needs to be requested by emailing the AP&P faculty co-chair and the Curriculum Specialist.
+Once the course Validation Study is completed, it will be emailed to the requesting faculty for review. - 10.
+Consult with the dean and AP&P representative to determine the number of units, hours, LHE load, and other state reporting criteria. - 11.
+Review all course information with the division AP&P representative, discipline/division faculty, department chair, and dean periodically; allow sufficient time for their review. - 12.
+Submit a course proposal in eLumen.